 Thrilled to be in Vietnam, yet having enlisted in the relatively laid-back Navy, the talky tenderfoot was not close enough to the glories of war roiling his imagination.
 He asked when he would be assigned to stand guard duty.
 One of us pointed out that we felt safer relying on real warriors to meet that need.
-The new guy was aghast, but not deterred.
+The new guy was appalled, but not deterred.
 To our surprise, the Marines humored him.
 All of a sudden he was strutting around the barracks with a .38 caliber revolver strapped to his hip and toting a sawed-off shotgun.

 The next day, a Marine sergeant who could not wipe the grin off his face approached the squadron office.
 He told us that even after being ordered to leave the pistol in its holster, this ersatz gun-slinger decided to practice his quick draw.
-As if the embodiment of the whole screwed-up war, the Alaska Kid blew off part of his foot.
+As if the embodiment of the whole screwed-up war, the Alaska Kid shot himself in the foot.

 So, my friends and I knew protest carried a risk.
 We decided to move forward anyway.
 That weekend, a member of our budding cabal met with the airman he knew at Yokota.
 Soon, the Navy reassigned the four of us to posts outside Japan.
 We never put our hands on the machine.

 I spent the remainder of my active duty chasing Russian submarines from the Bering Sea to the Indian Ocean aboard the aircraft carrier, USS Ticonderoga.
 Fulfilling our mission, we worked twelve on, twelve off, seven days a week.

-This is what I thought: the old guard may not have known what to do about the debacle in Vietnam, but it could effectively reduce a voice of dissent to a lone quack in a vast, indifferent ocean.
+This is what I thought: the old guard may not have known what to do about the debacle in Vietnam, but it could effectively reduce dissent to a faint “quack” in a vast, indifferent ocean.